A football decorated with the country flags of Euro 2024 participants hitting the back of a net.

 How would Harry Kane’s diet differ from Jordan Pickford’s?

-Therefore, while forwards and midfielders may require more energy in the form of carbohydrates, goalkeepers with lower energy requirements may need less, and instead opt for more quality protein, vegetables and salads.
+Therefore, while forwards and midfielders may require more energy in the form of carbohydrates, goalkeepers with lower energy expenditure may need less, and instead opt for more quality protein, vegetables and salads.

 Foods high in carbohydrate on wooden background.

-Forwards and midfielders such as Harry and Kane and Bukayo Saka may require more energy in the form of carbohydrates than Jordan Pickford in goal
+Forwards and midfielders such as Bellingham, Foden and Kane may require more energy in the form of carbohydrates than Jordan Pickford as a goalkeeper

 Player tracking technology

 Nowadays, technology is helping sport nutritionists to adjust the diet for each player.
-Professional football clubs utilise global positioning satellite (GPS) systems to monitor the players’ speed and distances covered during training sessions and motion camera tracking (MCT) systems in competitive matches.
+Professional football clubs utilise tracking devices, such as global positioning satellite (GPS) and local positioning systems (LPS), combined with physiological measurements (e.g. heart rate) to monitor the players’ speed and distances.
 The further and more intensely they run, the more carbs they will need.

 Home comforts are key